Nutrena Feed Investigation

 UC Davis California Office of Animal Health and Food Safety is testing additional feed samples, limited tissue samples from the second horse and its gut contents.

-Producers use the ionophores monensin and lasalocid to promote more efficient growth in cattle and poultry.
+Producers use the ionophores monensin and lasalocid to promote more efficient growth in cattle.
 Both are highly poisonous to horses.
 The level of toxicity is dose and individual dependent.
 Symptoms may include colic, sweating, muscle wasting, nosebleed, fatigue, bloating, kidney failure, heart damage, respiratory distress, and the inability to stand.

 There is no antidote for monensin poisoning.

 “The test results were a surprise to us along with the horses’ symptoms,” Roy Johnson, a Cargill Equine Feed Expert tells Rate My Horse PRO.
 He adds the company is conducting its own “thorough investigation”.

 Nutrena obtained samples of hay, forage, and water from La Tuna Stables for testing.
 “Our goal is to find out what happened to [the] horses.
 If it’s our problem, we own it,” Johnson adds.